 Cleopatra Canna is one of the most beautiful canna you will find.
 The colors of the flowers on the Cleopatra Canna are bright red and bright yellow.
 The foliage on Cleopatra Canna is just as striking!
 The wide, lush foliage is in spectacular shades of green and almost black!
 Cleopatra Canna is a dazzling specimen and a SHOW STOPPER!
 The blooms on Cleopatra Canna resemble an exotic iris and the leaves are wide and lush.
 An exceptionally beautiful addition to your water garden feature that adds a tropical touch!
 Cleopatra Canna grows to 5 feet tall!
-Plant in large, deep containers in your pond, in full sun or is heavy loam soil in your bog or terrestrial garden.
+Plant in large, deep containers in your pond, in full sun or in heavy loam soil in your bog or terrestrial garden.
 Keep the roots moist and protect from wind as this specimen can grow quite tall.
 SIMPLY SPECTACULAR!
 Cleopatra Canna makes quite a focal point in your water garden feature or in your terrestrial garden!

-Height Grows to 5 feet Tall
+Height Grows to 4 to 5 feet Tall

 Width Grows to 2 feet Wide

 Sunlight Requirements Prefers Full Sun or Part Sun

 Moisture Needs Moist soil to an inch or two of water above the roots

 Bloom Time Early summer until frost (depends on zone)

 Fertilize Fertilize with Pond Tabs once a month (June through August) for plants in the pond